Dalas121/Heir_2_The_Throne/README.md

 S22 Outskirts of Glamdrol (unassigned)
 - TBD difficulty, Rewards: varies
 	- if you side with dwarves: Dwarvish Ulfserker, Dwarvish Thunderer
-	- if you side with orcs:    Shop (sell veterans, hire single-scenario orcish mercenaries, purchase orcish catapults)
+	- if you side with orcs:    Shop (sell veterans, hire single-scenario orcish mercenaries, purchase orcish catapults) (ensure you can't sell catapults)
 - battle involves fighting against orcish catapults (units with a true ranged attack)
 - orcs vs dwarves.
 You choose which side to ally with.
 Include some ambiguity; Dwarves shouldn't be the obviously "correct" side.
 	- perhaps orcs paid dwarves to build catapults.
 Dwarves claim they didn't get paid; orcs claim they did